Coronavirus latest: Brazil's Bolsonaro defiant in face of pandemic | DW | 18.05.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+With the country's gross domestic product (GDP) dropping for two consecutive quarters, the decline meets the technical definition of a recession and puts Japan on track for its worst post-war economic slump.

+The economic situation in Japan is believed to be even worse this quarter after Prime Minister Shinzo Abe declared a nationwide state of emergency in April following a rise in COVID-19 cases.

-00:32 In Canada, a jet taking part in a show to boost morale during the coronavirus outbreak crashed shortly after takeoff.
+00:32 In Canada, a jet taking part in a "pandemic show" to boost morale during the coronavirus outbreak crashed shortly after takeoff.
 One crew member was killed and another was seriously injured.

 "It is with heavy hearts that we announce that one member of the CF Snowbirds team has died and one has sustained serious injuries,'' the Royal Canadian Air Force said in a tweet.
 The other crew member did not sustain life threatening injuries, they added.